 The FAA actively supports several initiatives that have helped reduce the numbers of people exposed to significant aviation noise.
 One of those initiatives is to work with communities to eliminate or mitigate incompatible land use near airports via use of federal funds.
 Airports can collaboratively address their community noise impacts by using a voluntary program called Airport Noise Compatibility Planning or 'Part 150'.
-The program is known as 'Part 150' because the Aviation Safety and Noise Abatement Act of 1979 created the program under 14 Code of Federal Regulations (CFR) Part 150.
+The program is known as 'Part 150' because the Aviation Safety and Noise Abatement Act of 1979 created the program under 14 Code of Federal Part 150'.

+because the Aviation Safety and Noise Abatement Act of 1979 created the program under 14 Code of Federal Regulations (CFR) Part 150.
 The program began in 1981 and provides a structured approach for airport operators, airlines, pilots, neighboring communities, and the FAA to work together to reduce the number of people who live in significantly noise-impacted areas.